 Andrew Wu: This can be different from company to company.
 At Tink, the complexity comes from data ownership.
 Our partners and their end users are the owners of their data, which means it is very limited on what we can do with it.
 Another challenge probably shared across all companies is GDPR, especially the “right to be forgotten”.
 This means it is impossible to save training data to repeat the training process.

 Hyperight: You emphasize the importance of scaling the team to overcome the barriers a fintech company can have.
-Can you tell us how to scale a team and, more precisely, how you’ve scaled your data team?
+Can you tell us how to scale a team and how you’ve scaled your data team?

-Hyperight: What would be your recommendations to those who are just starting to look into this topic, where should they start, and what to pay attention to?
+Hyperight: What would be your recommendations to those who are just starting to look into this topic, where should they start, and what should they pay attention to?

 Andrew Wu: If your job is to support ML products and data scientists like mine, I would suggest talking to your data scientists as your step one, and understanding where they are situated on the engineer to researcher spectrum.
 This decides what tools and environments they prefer, and what level of engineering support is needed.
 Another piece of advice is to find “good enough” solutions.
 Most ML products do not need Apache Spark or distributed training from day one, and renting a “NASA” machine from a cloud provider for a short period is more cost-effective than maintaining a cluster.

 Eliisabet Hein: For a data scientist coming into a commercial setup from academia, at least in my experience, it can be a big change to take scalability and speed requirements into account when designing ML solutions.
 State-of-the-art models can often have millions of parameters and require heavy computational resources even to predict on, let alone train the models, so they might not work well in a complex production system processing millions of transactions, where real-time speed is an important factor.
-However, there are great light(er)-weight models as well as tricks that many practitioners use out there that I would recommend that can be extremely useful.
+However, there are great light(er)-weight models, as well as tricks that many practitioners use out there, that I would recommend as extremely useful.

-Hyperight: What’s the best advice you’ve received during your career and what will be your advice for new data enthusiasts?
+Hyperight: What’s the best advice you’ve received during your career, and what would be your advice for new data enthusiasts?